Keyboard ALT + g to toggle grid overlay

 York St John University

 “Manufacture represents a crucial aspect of society in providing us with useful, vital and delightful resources.
-I am delighted to support the Fast Track collaborative initiative to help connect emerging talent with established organisations and redefine the way we take design and innovation out to the rest of the world.
+I am delighted to support the Digital Catalyst Programme to help connect emerging talent with established organisations and redefine the way we take design and innovation out to the rest of the world.
 I think the Fast Track is an excellent way to begin this transformation”

 Professor Peter Childs, Head of School,